tvcutsem/harmony-reflect/README.md

 The [examples](https://github.com/tvcutsem/harmony-reflect/tree/master/examples) directory contains a number of examples demonstrating the use of proxies:

-  * membranes: transitive wrappers to separate whole sub-graphs.
+  * membranes: wrappers that transitively isolate two object-graphs.
-  * observer: a self-hosted implementation of the ES7 Object.observe notification mechanism.
+  * observer: a self-hosted implementation of the ES7 `Object.observe` notification mechanism.
   * profiler: a simple profiler to collect usage statistics of an object.

 Spec Compatibility